May 30, 2023

 Algor mortis Occurs in 3 phases

-Rate of fall of temperature is 0.4°C – 0.7°C / hr that is, in summer it is 0.4° C / hr and in winter it is 0.7° C / hr.
-Average fall of temperature is 0.5 C/hr.
-By knowing the rate of fall, we can calculate time since death.
+The rate of temperature fall is 0.4°C —0.7°C / hr.
+In summer, it is 0.4° C / hr, and in winter, it is 0.7° C / hr.
+The average fall of temperature is 0.5 C/hr.
+Knowing the rate of fall, we can calculate the time since death.

-Normally, the body becomes cold within 15 mins after death [Algor mortis]· But, if the body remains warm for 1-2 hrs even after death, it is known as Post-mortem caloricity.
-Whenever there is increased body core temperature at the time of death, post mortem caloricity is seen.
+Normally, the body becomes cold within 15 minutes after death [Algor mortis]· But if the body remains warm for 1-2 hours even after death, it is known as Post-mortem caloricity.
+Whenever there is an increased body core temperature at the time of death, post-mortem caloricity is seen.

 Increased body core temperature at death is seen in conditions with increased Muscle contraction that is Tetanus, Strychnos Nux vomica poisoning exercises etc. Defective thermoregulation in the body is associated with Heat stroke, Pontine hemorrhage [have pyrexia, paralysis, pinpoint pupils] and Septicemia.